Trinity (nuclear test): Test site

 The only structures in the vicinity were the McDonald Ranch House and its ancillary buildings, about 2 mi to the southeast.
 Like the rest of the Alamogordo Bombing Range, it had been acquired by the government in 1942.
 The patented land had been condemned and grazing rights suspended.
 Scientists used this as a laboratory for testing bomb components.
 Bainbridge and Davalos drew up plans for a base camp with accommodation and facilities for 160 personnel, along with the technical infrastructure to support the test.
-A construction firm from Lubbock, Texas built the barracks, officers' quarters, mess hall and other basic facilities.
-The requirements expanded and, by July 1945, 250 people worked at the Trinity test site.
+A construction firm from Lubbock, Texas, built the barracks, officers' quarters, mess hall and other basic facilities.
+The requirements expanded and by July 1945 250 people worked at the Trinity test site.
 On the weekend of the test, there were 425 present.

 Lieutenant Bush's twelve-man MP unit arrived at the site from Los Alamos on December 30, 1944.
 This unit established initial security checkpoints and horse patrols.
 The distances around the site proved too great for the horses, so they were repurposed for polo playing, and the MPs resorted to using jeeps and trucks for transportation.
 Maintenance of morale among men working long hours under harsh conditions along with dangerous reptiles and insects was a challenge.
-Bush strove to improve the food and accommodation, and to provide organized games and nightly movies.
+Bush strove to improve the food and accommodation and to provide organized games and nightly movies.

 Throughout 1945, other personnel arrived at the Trinity Site to help prepare for the bomb test.
-They tried to use water out of the ranch wells, but found the water so alkaline they could not drink it.
+They tried to use water out of the ranch wells, but found the water so alkaline, it was not drinkable.
 They were forced to use U.S. Navy saltwater soap and hauled drinking water in from the firehouse in Socorro.
 Gasoline and diesel were purchased from the Standard Oil plant there.
+Freshwater was trucked in, 700 gal per load, from 40 mi away.
 Military and civilian construction personnel built warehouses, workshops, a magazine and commissary.
 The railroad siding at Pope, New Mexico, was upgraded by adding an unloading platform.
-Roads were built, and 200 mi of telephone wire was strung.
+Roads were built, and 200 mi of telephone wire were strung.
 Electricity was supplied by portable generators.
+Bomb shelters to protect test observers were the most expensive to construct.

 Due to its proximity to the bombing range, the base camp was accidentally bombed twice in May.
-When the lead plane on a practice night raid accidentally knocked out the generator or otherwise doused the lights illuminating their target, they went in search of the lights, and since they had not been informed of the presence of the Trinity base camp, and it was lit, bombed it instead.
+When the lead plane on a practice night raid accidentally knocked out the generator or otherwise doused the lights illuminating their target, they went in search of the lights, and since they had not been informed of the presence of the Trinity base camp, and it was lit, they bombed it instead.
 The accidental bombing damaged the stables and the carpentry shop, and a small fire resulted.